JLVD1517/secdev-urban-preparedness-dashboard/README.md

   - ‘longitude’
 - Note the name of the label column for use with secdev-application later.
 - Files must be .csv files located in secdev-database/docker/data/csv/assets

-### Primary Index

-- The primary dataset to be visualized - in our demo, this is the UPPD Index Score or Risk Score.
-It is also referred to as `city_metrics` in the database
-- Aside from the points of interest and shapefile, all data that should be included in the dashboard should be in the index files.
-- Must be .csv files located in `secdev-database/docker/data/csv/indices`
-- The most recent index file should be called `current_indices.csv`
-  - Currently, this project does not support automatic data updates.
-This means that adding additional years of data to V1 of the application will require current_indices to be replaced and the database to be rebuilt
-- The most recent index file will be used to create the database table for the indices.
-- Any additional index files must have the same column names in the same order as current_indices, or data may be added inaccurately.
-- Additional index files should be called `filename_YYYY_indices.csv`, where YYYY is the year of data represented in the indices file
-- The database expects a column called `tractce10` to be in current_indices to align with the shapefile.
-  - If you have a different column name for the main code or id used for the areas of interest (usually the smallest available unit, such as a census tract, neighborhood, or Lower-layer Super Output Areas (LSOAs)), adjust the name in `secdev-database/src/sql/views/05_view_data.sql` line 4, after the `m.`
-- The database expects a column called `source_date` with dates in the format YYYY-MM-DD or MM/DD/YYYY.
-- Take note of the columns which have data you will want to display on the front end.
-Consult the methodology documents in `secdev-application/src/assets` for details about how we organized the column names and calculated the values for our deployments

 ### Shapefile